anish8129/ClassKlap/Readme.md

 - Car with duplicate registration number cannot be parked.
 - Car should belong from India to be parked in the Parking area.
 - Car with improper regirstration number cannot be parked.
+- Car should have 13 characters in "2char-2Number-2char-4Number" format.